I love vintage solid wood furniture. They can create a collected and curated look without spending a fortune on antique collector’s pieces.

 Surprise, surprise – the wood returned to its original color in an instant!
 I did not see that coming!

-I wanted the oil to penetrate the wood as much as possible, and reapplied a few more times over the next 24 hours.
+I wanted the oil to penetrate the wood as much as possible, so reapplied it a few more times over the next 24 hours.
 After each application, the wood had a gorgeous gloss but soon slurped up all the goodness and looked nourished but not glossy.

 Even after a few weeks, with no trace of oil in sight, the wood was saturated so well that water drops would just float on top.
 That made me decide to leave it like that for quite some time.